pecos/tps-containers/docker-hip/README.md

-# Container for cray with tps-bte preinstalled
+# Container for Tioga with tps-bte preinstalled

 Load the following modules
 ```